cbonoz/devvit25/notes.md

 🔥 ViralityTest
 ---

-A game that tests your ability to estimate how viral a Reddit post was.
+A game that tests your ability to estimate how viral a Reddit post was—and helps you build the skill to spot what makes content go viral.
+By training your intuition for upvote counts, you’ll learn to recognize patterns in viral posts, so you can apply these insights to create more viral content yourself.

 Players are shown a Reddit post’s title (and optionally its thumbnail or subreddit) and must guess how many upvotes it received.
 After submitting a guess, the game reveals the real score and awards points based on accuracy.